prometheus/prometheus/docs/querying/api.md

 ```
 GET /api/v1/status/tsdb
 ```
+URL query parameters:
+- `topN=<number>`: Return top N values for each statistics.
+Top 10 values are returned if not specified.

+The `data` section of the query result consists of
 - **headStats**: This provides the following data about the head block of the TSDB:
   - **numSeries**: The number of series.
   - **chunkCount**: The number of chunks.